 fatalism a f nAnd as a matter of fact, there are actually many situations, conclusions and even proverbs used by male and female characters alike that bring to mind a sense of being lost, powerless and altogether at the mercy of some powerful force that renders any action by the characters useless and ineffectual.
 And why, yes, fatalism is the word that comes to mind, and it is the general subject of Pippin’s new study of a genre, this time devoting page after page to a philosophical discourse on the mechanisms of powerlessness.

 And, after all, Pippin is no layman when it comes to film and genre criticism; his last acclaimed study focused on the western movie.
-Thus, he can clearly make out many differences that catch the eye if one compares film noir not only to the western movie, but to the majority of films where the urge, devotion and moral integrity seem to be reason enough to have a character strike out and actually “do” something that has the desired consequence and thus leads to a certain course of action.
+Thus, he can clearly make out many differences that catch the eye if one compares film noir not only to the western movie, but to the majority of films where the urge, devotion and moral integrity seem to be reason enough to have a character strike out and actually “do” something that has the desired consequence and thus lead to a certain course of action.

 Now, that isn’t exactly true for the actions of many film noir characters.
 Just the opposite is the case.
 No matter what action is taken, what plot is carried out or what odds are overcome; many of these characters actually seem to be on the brink of despair since no action has any effect.